 It’s Valentines Day tomorrow.
 Does anyone care?
 Thought not.
 I don’t have a problem with flowers, chocolates or even ugly bears with hearts sewn to their paws, but I do have a problem with couples who shell out on real gifts.
 There is just something inherently pushy about Valentines Day and the presumption that you would buy anything other than flowers and chocolates deeply offends me.
 I mean who does that?
 If Jamie bought me a fancy Jo Malone candle for Valentines Day I’d be very angry.
 That money could have gone towards a very affordable microwave!

-Anyway, I did actually make Jamie a romantic dinner a few weeks back because I’m nice like that.
+Anyway, I did actually make Jamie a romantic dinner a few weeks back – because I’m nice like that.
 The velvety breton sauce is the key to this dish, it’s easy but takes about an hour to make.
 Once made though, the rest of the recipe is quick and simple.
 I tend to make the sauce the night before and pop it in the fridge until I’m ready to use it.
-Breton sauce is not traditionally vegetarian being French but I was determined to create a vegetarian dish that could stand up in a French restaurant.
+Breton sauce is not traditionally vegetarian (being French) but I was determined to create a vegetarian dish that could stand up in a French restaurant.
 Oh and if you’re not keen on the idea of chickpea mash then normal mash will suffice.
 Bon appetite mon amie.

-Serves 4 / 1 hour 40 minutes
+Serves 4 / Hands on time 50 mins / Total time 1 hour 40 minutes / V ❄

 1 carrot, peeled and roughly chopped